How to Automate Accessibility Testing : A Helpful Guide for Newbies & Professionals

 The usability of all users must be implemented while developing a website or an app.
-Quality control starts from the earliest steps of software development.
-Accessibility testing includes activities that are also responsible for software quality, so it also begins pretty early.
+Quality control is integral and should commence from the earliest steps of software development.
+Accessibility testing, as an integral part of software quality, commences at the project’s outset.

 Rules and Recommendations for Evaluating Accessibility

 Accessibility tests should be a component of your testing strategy in order to assure that your service fits with the following principles.